Sagarv812/WinteROS_2025/Week 1/Week 1: Building StarkOS Foundations.md

 `package` refers to the name of the package from which you are running the executable
 `executable` refers to the name of the executable

+In other words, this file tells ROS:
+“When the system boots, bring these two modules online.”
+Exactly how Stark orchestrates multiple subsystems during suit startup.

 ```bash
 cd ~/erc_ws/src/week1_tutorials
 code .